knpuniversity/symfony2-series/knpu/episode3/doctrine-listener-update.rst

 Testing the Update
 ------------------

-We can't test this easily because we don't have way to update users yet.
+We can't test this easily because we don't have a way to update users yet.
 No worries.
 Just open up the play script from episode 1.
 We already have a user here - just change his plain password and save: